 This low carb keto leftover turkey casserole was inspired by my Low Carb Instant Pot Leftover Turkey Soup as I was able to use most of the turkey but still had some left to make this casserole.
-This has become one of my favourite low carb recipes.
+This has become one of my favorite low carb recipes.

-🥘 Main ingredients used for this recipe
+🥘 Main ingredients used for this low carb turkey casserole

 - Leftover Turkey: chopped or shredded leftover turkey was used in this recipe